Attention

 Set the

-environment variable to the value you obtained above just before doingxsudo
+DISPLAYenvironment variable to the value you obtained above just before doingxsudo.$ export DISPLAY=localhost:14.0

 $ setenv DISPLAY localhost:14.0